sakuro/nauvisian/README.md

 # Nauvisian

-TODO: Delete this and the text below, and describe your gem

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/nauvisian`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+A library and CLI tool for the management of [Factorio](https://factorio.com) MODs and saves.

+It eases downloading MODs, enabling/disabling locally installed MODs and synchroning MODs and settings with save files.

 ## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ bundle add nauvisian

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ gem install nauvisian

-## Usage
+## CLI Usage

-TODO: Write usage instructions here
+- `nvsn mod disable MOD`
+    Disable an installed MOD
+- `nvsn mod download MOD` 🔐
+    Download a MOD to the current directory
+- `nvsn mod enable MOD`
+    Enable an installed MOD
+- `nvsn mod info MOD` 🖧
+    Show info of MOD
+- `nvsn mod installed`
+    List installed MODs
+- `nvsn mod latest MOD` 🖧
+    Show the latest version of MOD
+- `nvsn mod versions MOD` 🖧
+    List available versions of MOD
+- `nvsn mod settings dump`
+    Dump MOD settings
+- `nvsn save mod list SAVE`
+    List MODs used in the given SAVE
+- `nvsn save mod sync SAVE` 🔐
+    Synchronize MODs and startup settings with the given SAVE

+For options recognized by the commands above, try the command with `--help`.

+- Commands with 🔐 requires the credenail information generally found in your `player-data.json`
+- Commands with 🖧 accesses MOD portal's public API

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+It also copies currently installed MODs and saves into the workspace.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/nauvisian.
+Bug reports and pull requests are welcome on GitHub at https://github.com/sakuro/nauvisian.

 ## License